 Advertising Choices

 We give you many choices regarding our use and disclosure of your personal information for marketing purposes.
-You may access or update your contact details and modify your communication preferences by using one of the following methods: Visiting the specific product or service website; using the Contact Us form, using the “unsubscribe” link in a marketing communication; adjusting settings in the Intel Subscription Center or at MyIntel; or by sending a letter to one of the postal addresses in the “How to Contact Us” section below.
-Please also note that if you choose not to receive marketing from us, we may still send you communications related to your products or Intel® Services, such as information about a security update, billing issue or product delivery.
+You may access or update your contact details and modify your communication preferences by using one of the following methods, as applicable: visiting the specific product or service web site; using the “unsubscribe” link in a marketing communication; or by sending a letter to one of the postal addresses at How to Contact Us.
+Please also note that if you choose not to receive marketing from us, we may still send you communications related to Mobileye products and services, such as information about a security update, billing issue or product delivery.

 Other Privacy Related Information